tnakagami/asset-management/backend/README.md

 # Edit .po files using your favorite editor (e.g. vim)
 #
 # In the host environment
-docker-compose run --rm django bash
+docker-compose run --rm backend bash
 #

 # In the docker environment